olanrewajuyusuf/Phatlim-Limited-App/README.md

-# 🚛 Phatlim Ventures Website
+# 🚛 Phatlim Limited Website

-A modern, responsive web application for **Phatlim Ventures**, a company specializing in O.E.M and aftermarket spare parts for European, American, and Chinese trucks (Actros, Scania, Mark, M.A.N, Howo).
+A modern, responsive web application for **Phatlim Limited**, a company specializing in O.E.M and aftermarket spare parts for European, American, and Chinese trucks (Actros, Scania, Mark, M.A.N, Howo).

 The app showcases products, categories, and services with a clean UI/UX, provides customers with a **favorites & cart system**, and includes a **checkout/contact form** powered by Nodemailer for direct email notifications.